Central's Jackson Griffin living life to the fullest after leg amputation due to cancer

 Trending News

-Two years ago, Central wide receiver Jackson Griffin thought that a pulled groin would keep him out just a few weeks and he would back playing football in no time.
+Two years ago, Central wide receiver Jackson Griffin thought that a pulled groin muscle would keep him out just a few weeks and he would back playing football in no time.
 Through his physical therapy, doctors discovered a sarcoma tumor in his hip that resulted in a total amputation of his leg.

 More News